Anger, clashes in South Africa following gang rape arrests

-Police responded by firing rubber bullets and stun grenades to disperse the protesters, who also clashed with police officers.

-“We want support from the police because the illegal miners are terrorizing us.
-We cannot simply walk around the neighborhood at night because they rape us," said Nhlanhla Felatsi, who was part of the protest.
-“We recently had an incident where two female security officers were raped by the same people.
-The police are not protecting us.”

-Police said eight women were raped last Thursday when a television crew filming a music video at a mine dump in the nearby township of West Village was attacked by heavily-armed men, some suspected of being illegal miners.
+Police said eight women were raped on July 28 when a television crew filming a music video at a mine dump in the nearby township of West Village was attacked by heavily-armed men, some suspected of being illegal miners.
 Police said they were investigating 32 counts of rape.

 Illegal mining is rife in South Africa, with miners known as zama-zamas searching for gold at the many disused and abandoned mines in and around the Johannesburg region.
 Krugersdorp is a mining city on the western edges of Johannesburg.